Please ensure Javascript is enabled for purposes of website accessibility

 The railroad that was vital to the creation of South Wayne has now been replaced with a recreational trail that brings thousands of visitors to the Village year round.
 A mile or so west of the Village is the memorial marker that commemorates the Spafford Creek Massacre, where Sauk Indians killed four men in the 1832 Black Hawk War.

-The town's sleepy look belies the hustle and bustle of commerce and recreation.
+The town's quiet charm look belies the hustle and bustle of commerce and recreation.
 More information about South Wayne is available by calling the Village Office at (608) 439-1011.